Nuwaisir-1998/CP-Algorithms/Workspace/Tips_and_tricks/observations.md

 X has odd number of 1’s, Y has even number of 1’s
 X has even number of 1’s, Y has odd number of 1’s

+# 3.
+When given a problem having 2D grid, sometimes the solutions for each dimensions are independent of each other.
+For example: https://codeforces.com/contest/1499/problem/C

+# 4.
+Two equal lengthed binary strings have at least half of their characters common. (all 0s or all 1s)